 Despite its popularity as a romantic European destination, the city is seldom crowded by tourists, making it a prime destination for an intimate escape.

 Prague, Czech Republic

 Cross the Legionnaire’s bridge and be mesmerized by the beauty of the swans gliding over the water underneath.
 Come early evening, take a walk through the 1,000-year-old Castle courtyard and relive the experience of lovers from bygone times.

 Then, take your lovebird to Blue Heaven, Ciel Bleu, a Michelin star restaurant on the 23rd floor of the Amsterdam’s Hotel Okura, where you can gaze at each other and the view of the city below.

 Sail away into the sunset by taking a ferry to this beautiful city, giving you a good view of its majestic bastions.
-While driving a car or Malta taxi is a good way to get around, it’s better to take your loved one on a magical carriage ride to Valleta, the city of love.
+While getting around Malta on your own is a good way, it’s better to take your loved one on a magical carriage ride to Valletta, the city of love.

 Make your way up the Lovijenac Fortress and take a good look at the city’s coast ortake a cable car on Srd Hill, where you can see a bird’s eye view of the Old City surrounded by the crystal clear the Adriatic Sea.

 The Rosenborg Castle Gardens set the mood for one’s profession of love and maybe even a proposal.
 Bring a picnic basket and stroll through its floral gardens and well-manicured hedges.
 Hop on a horse-drawn carriage and explore the Dyrehaven woods spotting some deer on the way.
 Take in the old buildings and other sights of the city from the comforts of a boat as you cruise the idyllic canals of Copenhagen.

-Celebrate Valentine’s Day in style by taking your loved one in one of these fascinating destinations and wander around the best of Europe’s old cities and beaches.
+Celebrate European Valentine’s Day in style by taking your loved one in one of these fascinating destinations and wander around the best of Europe’s old cities and beaches.